Contact: Liz London

 The Bridgespan Group concludes the paper with directions for city leaders and their federal, state and philanthropic partners on how to improve outcomes based on their observations from the six city examples.

 Results for America, an initiative of America Achieves, works to improve outcomes for young people, their families and communities by helping drive government resources toward solutions that are using data and evidence to demonstrate results.
 In a climate of constrained resources and mounting demands, we know that public funds must increasingly be invested in “what works.”
 While much of the current public debate has focused on whether our nation should spend more or fewer resources, it is also critical to identify how to get better results from existing resources.
 Results for America wants to make “investing in what works” the new norm for allocating taxpayer dollars.
 Results for America has also recently launched a campaign to promote the use of evidence to improve outcomes at all levels of government called Moneyball for Government.
 For more on that effort, please visit www.moneyballforgov.com.

 About The Bridgespan Group

-) is a nonprofit advisor and resource for mission-driven organizations and philanthropists.
+The Bridgespan Group (~) is a nonprofit advisor and resource for mission-driven organizations and philanthropists.
 We collaborate with social sector leaders to help scale impact, build leadership, advance philanthropic effectiveness and accelerate learning.
-We work on issues related to society’s most important challenges and to break cycles of intergenerational poverty.
-Our services include strategy consulting, leadership development, philanthropy advising, and developing and sharing practical insights.
+We work on issues related to society’s most important challenges in three primary areas: pathways to opportunity for disadvantaged populations, environmental sustainability, and civic engagement.
+Our services include strategy consulting, executive search, and leadership development, philanthropy advising, and developing and sharing practical insights.